How Much Does It Cost to Build a Website for a Small Business

 How expensive is a “good” website?

-A fast, visually strong, mobile-friendly website usually costs $1,000–$20,000, depending on who builds it and how many features it includes.
-DIY keeps the price low; agencies deliver better strategy, branding, and long-term performance.
+A fast, visually strong, mobile-friendly website usually costs AED 3,700–73,400, depending on who builds it and how many features it includes.
+DIY keeps the price low; agencies deliver better strategy, branding, and long-term performance, essential for standing out in Dubai’s premium digital landscape.

 Plus Icon